andewx/resume/README.md

 # Brian M. Anderson
-## Software Engineer / USAF Meteorologist
+## University of Illinois Graduate Student / United States Air Force Active Duty

-### Location: Pyeongtaek-si, Gyeonnggi-do
+### Location: Fairbanks, Alaska
-### Phone: +49 1522-986-3881
+### Phone: +1 443 978-XXXX (Email for Number)
 ### Email: brian.michael.anderson@gmail.com

 Capable engineer eager to work and be a part of your team, has adequate performance/architectural knowledge, and excellent organizational skills.
 Clear understanding of Software Development Lifecycle and build management tools.
 Knowledgeable across a broad range of languages, with a preference for more systems oriented languages.
-My work experience is with the United States Air Force for 10 years as an Enlisted Meteorologist while pursuing my undergraduate CS degree.
+My work experience is with the United States Air Force for 10 years as an Enlisted Meteorologist while pursuing my graduate CS degree.
 I have been stationed in the United Kingdom, Guam, Japan, Korea & Germany and am currently serving as an Active Duty Non-Commissioned Officer.

 ## ``SKILLS``
 - VCS Project Management